Our guide to broken iPhones and your consumer rights continues. The next section is:

 Can I get a repair from a third party?

-As of December 2016 and first spotted by MacRumors, Apple has officially added the option to book a repair slot at third party approved resellers.
+Back in December 2016, as first spotted by MacRumors, Apple officially added the option to book a repair slot at third party approved resellers.
 This could apply to you if you bought from a reseller or it is more convenient to try and solve a problem at a store near to you.

 First, visit Apple Support online, then select the product you have a problem with.
 From there, you select the problem from a list, and then you have the option to click to Bring in for Repair: